Opendigitalradio/dablin/README.md

 news of a different channel shall affect also listeners of a different service (which does not have its own announcements).

+The GTK version indicates an active alarm announcement on ensemble level by the suffix "Alarm" after the ensemble label, highlighted in red.

 ### Hotkeys (GTK GUI version)